Inbox overload kills productivity

 Equally troubling, many of these emails are from customers, leads, or prospects, and can be useful, and in some cases, critical, to others in the organization.
 The most obvious example would be sales or transaction-related emails.
 Often these emails need to be readily available to your co-workers now and in the future.

 Even if you wanted to share your entire inbox (and who would?) the information would not be instantly available.
-Your co-workers would need access to your inbox, and they would need to know the search terms to use to find the email they need.
+Your co-workers would need access to your inbox.
+They would also need to know the search terms to use to find the email they need.
 Another common problem with the inbox is that employees come and go.
 It would be a nightmare to track all the important data across mailboxes that span current and ex-employees.

 Giving a 360 view of your inbox (without sharing your inbox)